Linuxfabrik/lfops/README.md

-# Ansible Collection of Roles, Playbooks and Plugins for managing Linux-based data centers
+# Ansible Collection of Roles, Playbooks and Plugins for managing Linux-based Data Centers

 ## Installation